samply/beam/README.md

 }
 ```

-- `from`: BeamID of the client who requested the socket connection
+- `from`: BeamID of the client requesting the socket connection
 - `to`: BeamIDs of the intended recipients.
 For this type of Task this is guaranteed to be be exactly one.
 - `id`: A UUID v4 which identifies the socket connection and is used by the recipient to connect to this socket (see [here](#connecting-to-a-socket-request)).
-- `ttl`: The time too live of this socket task.
+- `ttl`: The time-to-live of this socket task.
 After this time has elapsed the recipient can no longer connect to the socket.
-(Already established connections are not effected)
+(Already established connections are not affected)
 ## API

 ### Create task